johnhany/awesome-list/README.md

 ## Reinforcement Learning

-* [Gym](https://github.com/openai/gym) - A toolkit for developing and comparing reinforcement learning algorithms by OpenAI.
+* [OpenAI Gym](https://github.com/openai/gym) - A toolkit for developing and comparing reinforcement learning algorithms by OpenAI.

+* [DeepMind Lab](https://github.com/deepmind/lab) - A customisable 3D platform for agent-based AI research.

 * [TF-Agents](https://github.com/tensorflow/agents) - A reliable, scalable and easy to use TensorFlow library for Contextual Bandits and Reinforcement Learning.